lorenzobilli/Eclipse-Color-Themes/Visual Studio Code/eclipse-classic-light/README.md

-This is a complete and adapted port of the Eclipse light theme of Mars/Neon version era.
+This is a complete and adapted port of the Eclipse light theme of Luna/Mars/Neon versions era.